domokato/domokato.github.io/_projects/(4) Milestone Completion Projector.md

 ![milestone_completion_projection_errors]({{ site.baseurl }}/assets/image/milestone_completion_projection_errors.png)

 Early on in the milestone, the projections are not very accurate, but about halfway through, the errors become quite small.
+This is pretty good considering the inconsistent task addition and completion rate throughout this milestone.

 ## Conclusion

-Engineers tend to underestimate the time it takes to complete tasks, causing deadlines -- which are based on those estimates -- to slip often.
+Engineers tend to underestimate the time it takes to complete tasks, causing deadlines, which are based on those estimates, to slip often.
 Instead, we can just look at the actual time they take to complete the tasks and project a completion date based on that.
 This both saves engineers' time and is more accurate 💪.